 - It was invented by NASA – A definite added coolness factor.

 - Memory foam mattresses are often expensive.

 - Memory foam has a very unique feeling to it.
 It’s safe to say you’ll either love it or you hate it.
-I personally love it, but both my parents, for example, hate it.
+I personally love it but both my parents who have also tried it, hate it.

 How to buy a new mattress

 In addition to comfort and support explained earlier, when buying a mattress you need to be aware of two additional factors:

 - Firmness – Whether you prefer a firm mattress or a soft mattress is mainly down to personal preference.
 As a rule of thumb, back sleepers often prefer firm mattresses whilst side and front sleepers prefer medium to soft mattresses.
 Try out a range of mattresses yourself to decide the level of firmness you most prefer.

 - Quality – The higher the quality, the longer the mattress will last.
 For either a latex foam mattress or a memory foam mattress, the durability can be defined by the thickness.
 The thicker the mattress, the longer it will last.
 For a spring mattress, the number of springs often defines the quality.